fatjond0413/sep11-freedom-project/blog/entry05.md

 ## My progress towards my MVP

    Ah yes, my [MVP](https://github.com/fatjond0413/sep11-freedom-project/blob/main/index.html), I had completed it, however I decided to do something very stupid, this stupid thing had lead me to lossing my entire code, my entire MVP.
-THe mistake was that instead of puting my MVP code into
+THe mistake was that instead of puting my MVP code into [Kaboom playground](https://kaboomjs.com/play?example=add), why I did this is because I thought it was easier to do it in the playground then [cs50 or my IDE](https://cs50.dev/).
+This mistake had lead me to loosing all my progress in my MVP, snd go all the way back to square one.

 ## En